 You can also write letters to your local newspapers.
 Negative publicity is often the strongest weapon against MLMs because it makes recruiting more difficult.
 If you warn and save one person from being defrauded by a recruiting MLM, make copies of this report and suggest that the person use it to warn five others and that they use it each warn five others, who in turn each warn five more, etc., etc.

 Questions?
 Review other reports on multi-level or network marketing on this website.
 Some of Dr. Taylor’s “analytical tools” are also posted under “resources” at – www.pyramidschemealert.org.
-You will also find news and other items of interest on the site.
+You will also find news and other items of interest on several other anti-MLM web sites.

 * a.k.a. “network marketing,” “consumer direct marketing,” etc. I prefer to draw a distinction between “product-based pyramid schemes,” or“recruiting MLMs,” and “retail MLMs,” which pay the bulk of their commissions to the person making the sale.** a.k.a. “representatives,” “agents,” “participants,” etc.© 2004 Jon M. Taylor Permission is given to copy this article if reproduced in full, including credits.